A beginner’s guide to natural and surrogate database keys

 The database system may manage the surrogate key generation and most often the key is of a numeric type (e.g. integer or bigint), is incremented whenever there is a need for a new key.

 If we want to control the surrogate key generation we can employ a 128-bit GUID or UUID.
 This simplifies batching and may improve the insert performance since the additional database key generation processing is no longer required.
-Even if this strategy is not so widely adopted it’s worth considering when designing the database model.
+However, being larger than an auto-incrementing number, the choice of a UUID identifier is not without drawbacks.
+Also, for clustered indexes, which are the default on MySQL and SQL Server, a random-generated identifier will require more cluster index re-balancing , might work against pre-allocating index entries and can bloat the index.

 |Database engine||Auto incrementing strategy|